SATURDAY, AUGUST 14th - SaskTel Grandstand

 This is a FREE show with a Saskatoon EX general admission.
 Gates open at 7:00 pm, Shows begin at 8:30 pm

-Presented by: Dakota Dunes Casino, 96.3 Cruz FM, and SGI
+Presented by: Dakota Dunes Casino and 96.3 Cruz FM

 The definition of a rebel is someone who goes against the grain.
 For close to thirty years now, Blue Rodeo has taken the road less travelled – and succeeded far beyond anyone’s expectations.
 The band emerged in the early 80’s as a countrified rock band in the era of hair metal and glossy pop.
 Despite sticking out like a sore thumb (or maybe because of it), their single “Try” became omni-present on radio across Canada and set in motion a three decade long career of headlining every club, theatre and arena in Canada.
 In 1993, when grunge rock was squeezing commercial rock off the radio, they recorded their most acoustic album, Five Days In July, and scored their biggest hit selling over a half million copies of that one record alone.

 Now, with their 14th Warner Music Canada studio album – 1000 Arms, Blue Rodeo’s successes are measured in terms that include induction into the Canadian Music Hall of Fame (2012), receiving a Governor General’s Performing Arts Award (2014) and acknowledgement that the band has steadfastly defined itself by its own terms, and in the years that ensued, sold in excess of four million records.